Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

 The amount of available resources depends on the size of the database and the usage rate of the service.
 The minimum recommended available resources are:

-* Available memory: 256 MB
+* Available memory: 4 GB
-* Available disk space: 10 GB
+* Available disk space: 40 GB

 ### Resource consumption
 The load value reported e.g. by the 'top' utility should not exceed the number of CPU cores in the system.
 If this happens, the performance of the system can dramatically drop.